samhoice/weather/README.md

 ### Location Data and API

 I used the google maps API to get location data.
-I grabbed a python library for looking up zipcodes first (zipcode on pip) but then realized it was loading an sqlite database which wasn't super convenient.
+I grabbed a python library for looking up zipcodes first (`zipcode` on pip) but then realized it was loading an sqlite database which wasn't super convenient.
 Since we're hitting a weather API anyway, the maps API was an easy way to get location data (The weather API wants lat/lon, and it seems a stretch to ask a user for that).
 Looking up locations by name would likely be possible this way as well.
-Since we're getting the data anyway, I added a little of that data to display as well.

 I avoid hitting the location API excessively by storing each location only once.
 The api `GET` is only requested when the location is initially added.

 ### Weather API

 The National Weather Service provides an API for their weather data.
 Since that's public data I used that (your tax dollars at work).
-It was also a very simple interface that just needed lat/lon.
+It was also a very simple interface that just needed lat/lon and provided a JSON blob.

-The weather API is hit on every `refresh`.
+The weather API is hit on every click of `refresh`.
 When the location detail page is requested the weather is updated as well, unless it has already been updated within 5 minutes.

 ### Database

-I used the django ORM for this project since I was in django anyway.
-Since I built it in django, and this project isn't expanding into anything, I let django default to sqlite rather than configuring MySQL.
+I used the django ORM for this project so I just left the db settings on sqlite.

 ### Additional Dependencies

 I'm not a designer so I used bootstrap for this project.
 Even if I were a designer I'd probably use it since it makes layouts easy.
-I also grabbed the `django-bootstrap3` PyPi lib which gives easy CDN links.
+I also grabbed the `django-bootstrap3` PyPi lib which gives easy CDN links as well as some other templates tags.
 This was the first time I'd used the `django-bootstrap3` lib and it was fine, but I'm not sure it was worth the requirement.

 For the front end I used JQuery, so I also put a CDN link in.
 You can find these in `apax_challenge/person/templates/person/base.html` by the way.

 ## Known Issues